-- Other than Enable Midstream Services, LLC and Enable Muskogee Intrastate Transmission, LLC, neither we nor any of our operating subsidiaries is organized as, has elected to be treated as or will elect to be treated as a corporation; and - For every taxable year, more than 90.0% of our gross income has been and will be income of the type that Baker Botts L.L.P. has opined or will opine is "qualifying income" within the meaning of Section 7704(d) of the Code.
+- Other than Enable Midstream Services, LLC, neither we nor any of the operating subsidiaries is organized as, has elected to be treated or will elect to be treated as a corporation; and - For every taxable year, more than 90.0% of our gross income has been and will be income of the type that Baker Botts L.L.P. has opined or will opine is "qualifying income" within the meaning of Section 7704(d) of the Code.